NOTE: We have changed this class from a Weekend Intensive to a 10 day Go At Your Own Pace course.

 - If you identify as a Person of Color, Native American, or First Nations, you may indicate that if you wish (it’s not a requirement).

-Deadline: 11:59PM Pacific December 1.
-We will notify all applicants of their standing at the latest a week before class begins.
+Deadline: 11:59PM Pacific December 17.
+We will notify all applicants of their standing on December 18.
 If you have any questions, please use our contact form to ask!

 Before class, please purchase and read the following books: